 - Your client can carry on claiming Attendance Allowance, Disability Living Allowance (care component) or Personal Independence Payment (daily living component).

 - Your client could rent the property.
 The local authority has to agree to this and could potentially place one of their tenants into the property.
 It could also affect any means-tested benefits being paid.

 - Ongoing maintenance of the property.

-- Continuing to pay bills such as water, gas, electricity and home insurance.
+- Your client may need to continue to pay bills such as water, gas, electricity and home insurance.

-- Not accruing the interest that could be achieved by selling the property and investing the funds.
+- Not accruing the interest that could be achieved by selling the property and putting the capital into savings or investments.

 More about care funding